Winter Storm Watch from WED 3:00 PM EST until THU 10:00 AM EST

 Thursday morning commutes.

-far north the area of heavy snow will set up but there will
+north the area of heavy snow will set up but there will likely

 cause some blowing snow.